egnha/valaddin/README.md

 ## Examples

-The following simple example shows how to use `strictly()` to "harden" a function through the addition of input validation checks.
+The following simple example shows the use of `strictly()` to "harden" a function through the (successive) addition of input validation checks.

-Consider the function `bc()` that computes the [barycentric coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system) of a point (x, y) in the plane (with respect to the triangle with vertices (0, 0), (0, 1), (1, 0)):
+Consider the following function `bc()`, which computes the [barycentric coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system) of a point (x, y) in the plane, with respect to the triangle with vertices (0, 0), (0, 1), (1, 0):

 ```R
 bc <- function(x, y) c(x, y, 1 - x - y)
 ```

-This function returns a triple for "good values" of `x` and `y`, but can yield unexpected or ambiguous results in other situations, for example when `x` is not a scalar.
+This function returns a triple for "good values" of `x` and `y`, but can yield unexpected or ambiguous results when `x` is not a scalar.

 ```R
 bc(1, 2)